VIDEO: Psychedelic Ayahuasca, The New Medicinal Pot

-Welcome to my latest Weekly Weed Report video presentation.
+Welcome to my latest Weekly Weed Report video presentation, for April 18, 2023.
 Below is a condensed transcript.

 Neil deGrasse Tyson, pop-culture astrophysicist, recently posed the question: “How many plants out there remain undiscovered simply because we don’t have enough people saying, ‘Now, let’s smoke that, let’s smoke this, let’s smoke this?’
 I mean, there’s gotta be.”

 Fact is, human beings don’t simply rely on plants for food.
 For millennia, plants have enabled people to alter their consciousness.